Investing in Student Success Through Annual Giving

 The team, named after the branch-like structures on brain cells that receive information, is able to conduct neurological research thanks to annual fund gifts that help put cutting-edge technology at the fingertips of Whitman students.

-In a video shot by local filmmaker Sarah Koenigsburg '02, Melander underlined his appreciation for the support of generous alumni who give to the annual fund and support the college through the Now Is the Time Campaign.
+In a video shot by local filmmaker Sarah Koenigsberg '02, Melander underlined his appreciation for the support of generous alumni who give to the annual fund and support the college through the Now Is the Time Campaign.

 "Your donations have helped me use state-of-the-art technologies to put my studies in context," Melander said.